Secured vs Unsecured Loans: What's the Difference?

 Which loan type is right for you?

-Which type of loan is better for you is determined in large part by lenders and the reason you need the loan.
-And that leads us to the main advantages and disadvantages of secured and unsecured loans.
 A benefit of secured loans can be that if you have a weak or unproven credit history, secured loans can be easier to qualify for since they mitigate the risk for your lender.
 The arrangement also provides another benefit: secured loans can have lower interest rates than unsecured loans.
-If you’re in a position to repay your loan so you don’t lose your collateral, a secured loan can be a money saver.
+If you can repay your loan so you don’t lose your collateral, secured loans can be a money saver.

 Learn more about the potential benefits of personal loans.